 These are so comfortable that we could smoothly fully recline the chair and take a nap if we wanted to.
+Though that's not a great look in the office...
 If you're looking to treat your body with a chair that will genuinely last, the Secretlab Omega is worth every penny.

 It's not the cheapest gaming chair you can find, but if you're looking to correct your computer neck, the SL5000 is the chair for you.
 The dual cushions can be adjusted to support both your lumbar and cervical spines simultaneously so you can settle back into this chair with ease.
 The backrest is entirely independent and adjustable, which also lessens the strain on your neck and back.
-The 4D customizable armrest allows for a wide variety in terms of width and height adjustments to better support your wrists and arms.
+The 4D customizable armrest allows for a wide variety in width and height adjustments to better support your wrists and arms.

 The quality of the chair's materials can't be denied, either.
 The entire exterior is made of PVC leather that's stain and water-resistant, with extra thick foam padding.
 The base of the chair is made of aluminum alloy.
 Plus, the SL5000 stands out, as it strays from standard gaming chair colors of red and black or black on black.
 The royal purple is eye-catching and vibrant, and the color even lines the inside of the wheels - this thing is a beauty.

 It's wildly easy to put together, too.
-The only qualm we have is that the seat cushion leaves a little to be desired when compared to the extra cushy backrest.
+The only qualm we have is that the seat cushion leaves a little to be desired compared to the extra cushy backrest.
 Otherwise, it's a beautiful, comfortable chair that is well worth the cash.

-Aside from that it has a decent recline, can withstand frames of up to 330 lbs, and it has fully adjustable wrist-rests.
-It's heavy, but glides pretty easily on the supplied casters.
+Aside from that, it has a decent recline, can withstand frames of up to 330 lbs, and it has fully adjustable wrist-rests.
+It's heavy but glides pretty easily on the supplied casters.
 It'll look just fine in both an office or gaming setup, so you're getting a chair that can do both.
 Not bad, if you can afford it.

 Whether you're a kid or just shorter than the average human, Arozzi has got you covered.
 The Verona Junior's racing-style chair is made just for individuals under 5-feet, 2-inches tall, which means you can count on this chair molding to the proportions of your body—and you can finally touch the floor with your feet without having to reach upward for your keyboard.
 Win, win.

 It's possible to curl up into a larger chair, but sitting for long periods of time with your body contorted into such a position can put stress on your joints, especially your back.
 That's not healthy in the long run.
-A smaller chair allows shorter individuals to get proper support to their lower back, which helps maintain a neutral spine posture.
+A smaller chair allows shorter individuals to get proper support to their lower back, maintaining a neutral spine posture.
 The included lower back pillow actually sits right at your lower back, so the chair helps to hold you up—no fatigued back muscles from trying to maintain a dancer-like posture for eight hours a day.

 The shallower seat back allows you to sit all the way back in the chair, which means added support for the hips and other joints that may have become achy with age if you're a short adult.
-The Verona Junior also reclines to an impressive 165 degrees, so you can nap fearlessly.
+The Verona Junior also reclines to an impressive 165 degrees so that you can nap fearlessly.

-Corsair's latest addition to their lineup of premium gaming chairs, the T3 Rush, has gotten a much-needed facelift.
+Corsair's latest addition to its lineup of premium gaming chairs, the T3 Rush, has gotten a much-needed facelift.
 The T3 Rush is an insanely comfy chair thanks to its memory foam lumbar pillow but, more importantly, uses a breathable soft fabric in place of faux-leather.
 The benefit of this is that it retains less heat, keeping you fresh and comfy instead of sweating in your squeaky pleather.